MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices/teams-displays.md

 ## Manage Teams displays in your organization

-Manage and keep your Teams displays up-to-date using the Microsoft Teams admin center.
+To manage your Teams display devices, in the left navigation of the Microsoft Teams admin center, go to **Teams displays**.
+From here, you can change the device configuration profile, manage updates, restart devices, add and remove device tags, and more.
 For more information, see [Manage your devices in Teams](device-management.md).

 ## See also